Natural Materials Around my Home

 Wooden Ceilings

-Our house is of natural timber construction.
-The main load-bearing beams that stretch the length of the house, as well as the timber ceilings, are exposed.
-Both are made of solid spruce and have been treated with natural oils.
-This way the wood's natural moisture-regulating qualities are preserved.
+Our house is built from natural timber.
+The main load-bearing beams that stretch the length of the home, along with the timber ceilings, are left exposed.
+Both are made of solid spruce and treated with natural oils, which preserves the wood’s natural moisture-regulating qualities.

 Clay Plaster

-We quite literally have sticky, gooey clay from digging our house foundations smeared on the walls.
+We literally used the sticky clay dug from our house foundations on the walls.
 And you know what?
-It’s actually amazing!
-Along with the wood, it helps regulate indoor humidity levels — which is super important in a wooden structure, where the air could otherwise get too dry.
+It’s amazing.
+Along with the wood, it helps regulate indoor humidity, which is especially important in a timber structure where the air could otherwise get too dry.

-And I’ve got proof it works.
-My husband, a total tech enthusiast, has been secretly tracking indoor climate data with hidden sensors all over the house.
-Safe to say — the moisture balance is spot on.
+I have proof it works: my husband, a total tech enthusiast, has been tracking climate data with hidden sensors around the house.
+The moisture balance is spot on.

 Image credit: Staying Cosy

-“Natural, untreated or oiled materials are able to keep our indoor air high in ions, therefore improving the air quality. ”
+💡 Untreated or oiled natural materials help keep indoor air rich in ions, improving air quality.

 Cork Floors